Expert Advice

 Maehing O

 In Charleston, we have four proper seasons, five if you want to count August and its humidity as its own.
+Even with the humidity, there’s no place like home.

-So, while we love packing our bags and putting our timeshare to use to explore new destinations, we also look forward to our local annual events and plan our trips away around them.
+While we love packing our bags and putting our timeshare to use to explore new destinations, we also look forward to our local annual events and plan our trips away around them.
+With each change of season, we get a chance to experience Charleston's magical charm all over again.

 Here are the top things to do.

-Flowertown Festival
+Flowertown Festival in Summerville

-Annual Cooper River Bridge Run
+Cooper River Bridge Run: World’s Largest 10K

-The run is the largest 10K in the world, and I'm proud to say that our family has participated in the Kids run or Bridge run every year for the past 18 years.
+You'll know them when you see them— the T-shirt gives these runners away.
+Local artists compete to design the T-shirt every year to be part of the largest 10K in the world.
+I'm proud to say that our family has participated in the Kids run or Bridge run every year for the past 18 years.

 Run, walk or crawl across the bridge — just get over it as we locals like to say.